 There are various subtypes of dyslexia.
-A number of recent studies have also discovered that dyslexia has been strongly linked to various characteristics, including underlying basic auditory processing deficiency [15], impaired visual processing [16], attentional deficits [17], defective eye movements [18], and irregularities of processing [19][20] and some have defects in combining the visual and auditory input in the left angular gyrus [21].
-People with dyslexia are unable to efficiently decode written letters (graphemes) into their corresponding sounds (phonemes) [22].
-Apart from the cortex, some subcortical structures may also be affected [23].
-According to the cerebral deficit theory [24], deficiencies are brought on by a lack of development of articulatory skills, which in turn comes from an ontogenetic cerebellar malfunction.
+A number of recent studies have also discovered that dyslexia has been strongly linked to various characteristics, including underlying basic auditory processing deficiency^[14], impaired visual processing^[15], attentional deficits^[16], defective eye movements^[17], and irregularities of processing^{[18][19]} and some have defects in combining the visual and auditory input in the left angular gyrus^[20].
+People with dyslexia are unable to efficiently decode written letters (graphemes) into their corresponding sounds (phonemes)^[21].
+Apart from the cortex, some subcortical structures may also be affected^[22].
+According to the cerebral deficit theory^[23], deficiencies are brought on by a lack of development of articulatory skills, which in turn comes from an ontogenetic cerebellar malfunction.
 The cerebral deficiency theory may provide behavioral explanations for the difficulty of people with dyslexia in time estimating, motor skills, working memory, and balancing tasks.

 Dyslexia causes problems in understanding words, pronunciation, and syllables.
-Because of this, a child with dyslexia frequently struggles with language and verbal expression and is unable to distinguish between words based on their phonemes due to poor hearing and comprehension skills.
+Because of this, a child with dyslexia frequently struggles with language and verbal expression, and is unable to distinguish between words based on their phonemes due to poor hearing and comprehension skills.
 These children are normal in other aspects or just a little smarter than average.
-They might be daydreamers dealing with low self-esteem, anxiety, and despair as a result of their academic struggles [25].
+They might be daydreamers dealing with low self-esteem, anxiety, and despair as a result of their academic struggles^[24].

-It is known that gluten-free diets[26], special education, neurofeedback[27][28], and multi-sensory learning [27] are the only effective solutions to reduce the symptoms of dyslexia.
+It is known that gluten-free diets^[25], special education, neurofeedback^[26], and multi-sensory learning^[26] are the only effective solutions to reduce the symptoms of dyslexia.
 It should be noted that these solutions do not cure the root cause of dyslexia, they only improve brain maturation.

-According to numerous studies, children with dyslexia have slow waves at FC5 and F7 and do not desynchronize beta-1 activity while performing a reading task in regions connected to Broca's area (FC5; speech production, articulation) and the Angular gyrus (CP5, P3), understanding semantics and mathematics [29] as well as the left parieto-occipital area (P7, O1) [30].
-Right temporal and parietal (P8 and T8) areas of the brain have elevated sluggish activity in children with dyslexia [31].
-According to the researchers, there is a disruption in the left temporal region[32].
-Additionally, there may be a high level of frontal sluggish activity in individuals with dyslexia and ADHD.
-The coherence increases symmetrically.
-At T3 and T4, the delta and theta bands exhibit a symmetric increase in coherence, while the alpha and beta bands exhibit a distinct right-temporal central increase in coherence [31].
-Bi-hemispheric hyper-coherence (between T3 and T4) appears in the delta and theta bands, however, between P7 and O1, there is hypo-coherence in the delta, theta, and alpha bands.
-Dyslexia is accompanied by issues with the gamma band and less functional connections[33][34].
+Dyslexia is accompanied by issues with the gamma band and less functional connection^{§7/[28]}.
 The left and right temporal lobes are the sources of healthy functional connections.
 During healthy brain growth, the temporal lobes begin making new connections to other lobes, namely the frontal lobes, the parietal lobes, and the occipital lobes.
 Large-scale longitudinal healthy pediatric neuroimaging study results showed nonlinear changes in cortical gray matter, with a preadolescent increase followed by a post-adolescent reduction for healthy individuals, while they validated linear increases in white matter.
-The developmental curves for the frontal and parietal lobes peaked at around age 12, and for the temporal lobe at around age 16, but cortical gray matter increased in the occipital lobe through age 20 [35].
+The developmental curves for the frontal and parietal lobes peaked at around age 12, and for the temporal lobe at around age 16, but cortical gray matter increased in the occipital lobe through age 20^[29].
 These regional variations in cortical gray matter were present.
 As a child gets older, the connections between the right and left hemispheres become more stable, and the left hemisphere begins to develop more rapidly as a result of an increase in mental tasks.
-After becoming an adult, the brain balances its workload between the two hemispheres, allowing both to develop.
+After becoming an adult, the brain continues to balance its workload between the two hemispheres, which allows both to develop.
 It is well recognized that dyslexia suffers from poor neuronal connections, issues with functional connectivity, and a lack of grey matter production that also impairs working memory.
 As a result, treatments for dyslexia that lessen the disconnection syndrome, boost coherence, and raise entropy are pertinent and appropriate.